-Life insurance is an insurance against a person’s life in that it pays out money upon the death of the person.
-People typically purchase life insurance to support their family if, God forbid, they are no longer able to support their family due to death.
+Life insurance is insurance against a person’s life that pays out money upon the death of the person.
+People typically purchase life insurance to support their family if they can no longer support their family due to death.

 What happens if you get divorced?
-You probably no longer want your husband or wife to benefit from your death.
+You probably no longer want your spouse to benefit from your death.
 If you have children, you definitely want your children to be the beneficiaries of a life insurance policy.
 Does your spouse have to get that money to support the children?

 It all depends.
 If you already have life insurance an Illinois court has the power to decide who will be the beneficiaries of that policy.